 In Java, however, the average commute to work is quite long.
 On average, people spend 31.16 minutes each day getting to work, which is significantly higher than the national average.

-Being a small town, Java does not have a public transit system used by locals to get to and from work.
+Java is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Java in 2022 was $20,670, which is low income relative to Virginia and the nation.
 This equates to an annual income of $82,680 for a family of four.